whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/adderall/vyvanse-and-adderall-together.md

 * * *

-## Dosage: How much Adderall and Vyvanse should you take?
+## Dosage: How Much Adderall and Vyvanse Should You Take?

 Dosage of Vyvanse (Vyvanse) and Adderall (Adderall) together is not recommended.
 While they work in different ways to treat ADHD, they do have some similarities.
 Both add-on medications have similar side effects, such as dry mouth, headache, weight loss, and insomnia.
 But when taken together, these medications may cause additive effects, such as high blood pressure and a rapid heartbeat.
 To avoid these undesirable side effects, make sure to consult with your healthcare professional before starting any new treatment plan.